xrdocs-staging/ncs5500/_tutorials/2024-04-24-next-gen-utility-wan-arch.md

 - Layer 2 Substation to Substation for Ethernet based Teleprotection: Layer 2 multicast protocols (IEC61850 GOOSE & SV), Virtual machine migrations (for virtualized applications) and third-party SCADA traffic

 - Layer 2 Substation to Substation for Traditional Teleprotection: Power Protection point-to-point services using specific utility protocols over non-Ethernet connections

+As the first phase of network transformation, L3 services are now delivered over SR-MPLS based transport, connecting the substation to the Datacenter. eBGP peering is implemented between Cisco’s IR8340 router as CE and Cisco’s NCS540 router as PE at either site.
+Considering that the core capacity requirement of utilities is not expected to surpass 50G in the near future, the low-density compact NCS540 from the Cisco NCS portfolio is the transport platform of choice for the core infrastructure.
+For utilities demanding sub-50ms convergence for any Layer 3 service, SR's Topology-Independent Loop-Free Alternate Fast Reroute (TI-LFA FRR) capabilities can be activated.

+## Layer 2 Teleprotection

+A key requirement of utility WAN transport networks is path predictability for latency sensitive applications such as Teleprotection.
+To this end, utilities require the ability to co-route traffic over a bidirectional and defined path in the network, minimizing the asymmetry delay for both the active and protection paths.
+This requirement mirrors the behavior of traditional synchronous optical network (SONET) and synchronous digital hierarchy (SDH) networks that operated with unidirectional path switched ring (UPSR) and subnetwork connection protection (SNC-P).

+In traditional IP MPLS based networks, Flex LSP is leveraged to meet utilities’ Teleprotection requirements.
+Flex LSP facilitates the establishment of bidirectional label-switched paths (LSPs) dynamically through the Resource Reservation Protocol–Traffic Engineering (RSVP-TE).
+Call Admission Control (CAC) ensures that the LSP has sufficient bandwidth to accommodate the Layer 2 circuit.

+With the evolution in transport, SR now offers path predictability required for utility WAN Layer 2 Teleprotection services by leveraging the latest Circuit-style Segment Routing Traffic Engineering (CS SR-TE) capabilities.
+CS SR-TE offers bidirectional co-routed path behavior, end-to-end path protection + restoration and strict bandwidth guarantees.
+CS SR-TE therefore provides deterministic path behavior aligning with utility WAN network requirements.

+Latest CS SR-TE enhancements guarantee sub-50 ms switching times in the event of failures, a crucial requirement for utility WAN Teleprotection.
+Segment Routing Performance Measurement (SR-PM) offers the functionality of path protection via liveness detection for the working and protect paths.
+Recent innovations in SR-PM enables offload of this path liveness-check functionality from software to hardware, thereby enforcing the strict convergence times, as required for utilities’ Teleprotection applications.

+L2 Teleprotection use cases are delivered over EVPN VPWS point-to-point service between the substation PEs stitched to the underlying CS SR-TE policy, thereby offering circuit-like performance.
+Herein CE IE9300 is single homed to PE NCS540 at each substation end.
+Path predictability is therefore guaranteed with a deterministic next hop PE at the remote end, underpinned by CS SR-TE’s co-routed bidirectional path behavior.